When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 Scleral lenses are custom-made for each patient.
 This is because every patient’s cornea has a unique shape, so each scleral lens must fit the eye exactly.
 Because of this personalized fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
 However, sclerals last up to 3 years, so they’re more cost-effective in the long term.

 If you have a corneal disease, your insurance coverage may pay for scleral lenses.
-For specific insurance questions, contact Yesnick Vision Center.
+For specific insurance questions, contact The Yesnick Vision Center Scleral Lens and Keratoconus Center.

 Most People Prefer Scleral Lenses Over Gas Permeable Lenses